anastasiiapirogova/screenlite/README.md

 **The client-side experience is partially broken** — you can explore the interface, but expect bugs, errors, and incomplete features.

-I am currently working on the file management module (last updated on 2025-06-26):
+I am currently working on the file management module (last updated on 2025-07-03):

 - Moving files/folders to trash, clearing trash, and force deletes
-- Auto-updating playlists when related files are deleted

 - Resumable multipart uploads (DONE)
 - Drag and drop file management (DONE)
 - Video previews with ffmpeg (DONE)